-To unload a tape cartridge:
+To unload a tape cartridge, do the following:

 - 1. Make sure that the tape drive power is on. - 2.
-Press the unload button.
+Press the Unload button.

 The 20/40GB 4MM Internal Tape Drive rewinds, unloads, and ejects the tape cartridge.
 The process may take from 15 seconds to several minutes, depending on the position of the tape and the amount of data written.
 The status lights respond as follows: